We all want to progress in our careers. It’s what drives our motivation and ambition,but it takes more than just doing your job.

 6. Be more than your job title

-It is important to engage with the community at work to be in the front of people’s minds.
+It is important to engage with the people in your work environment to be in the front of people’s minds.
 Engaging with people on a social level also shows that you are invested in people and their successes, instead of coming across as if you’re involved with office politics or gossip.

-Volunteer for extra roles in the office, like setting up a bake sale and taking part in social events.
+Volunteer for extra roles in the office to demonstrate your leadership skills, like setting up a bake sale and taking part in social events.
 Use these times to connect with the influential employees that you may not usually have the chance to talk to and have the chance to tell them about your skills and achievements.

 7. Have the right attitude